Key takeaways

 How modern tools help

-AI Accountant standardizes data from dozens of bank formats, providing clean sampling frames and fewer false positives.
+Standardized data from dozens of bank formats provides clean sampling frames and fewer false positives.
+When ingestion is automated, your sampling frame is already consistent before a reviewer touches it.

 Reviewer checklist